The Tyrant's Tomb

-The Tyrant's Tomb is an American fantasy novel based on Greek and Roman mythology written by American author Rick Riordan.
+The Tyrant's Tomb is a 2019 American children's fantasy action-adventure middle grade children's fiction novel based on Greco-Roman classical mythology written by American author Rick Riordan.
 It was first published on September 24, 2019, and is the fourth book in The Trials of Apollo series, the second spin-off of the Percy Jackson & the Olympians series.

-The story follows the Greek God Apollo travelling to Camp Jupiter, where he must learn what it is to be a hero or die trying.
+The story follows the Greek god Apollo in the form of Lester Papadopoulos traveling to Camp Jupiter, where he must learn what it is to be a hero or die trying.
 The book follows Apollo on his path to restoring five ancient oracles and regaining his godly powers.

 The novel was published in hardcover, audiobook, ebook, and, large-print editions and the cover was illustrated by John Rocco.